 Note 4 Employment data is sourced from the Annual Population Survey (APS) which is published by the ONS on the Nomis website and on ESiF in our Economic Activity table.
 Note that usually sample variability means that some APS data is not very reliable.
-Recently, ONS have adjusted national data for the APS/LFS due to issues identified with their respondents, where they discovered that the sample was heavily weighted in favour of older owner-occupiers, but local data is yet to be reweighted to reflect actual populations.
-This may explain the unlikely results showing little decline in employment in some areas in December 2020 despite the economic impact of the pandemic.
+Recently, ONS have adjusted national data for the APS/LFS due to issues identified with their respondents, where they discovered that the sample was heavily weighted in favour of older owner-occupiers.